huaweicloud/terraform-provider-huaweicloud/docs/resources/vpn_gateway.md

 * `local_subnets` - (Required, List) The list of local subnets.

-* `connect_subnet` - (Required, String, ForceNew) The VPC network segment used by the VPN gateway needs to select an independent network segment in the VPC for the VPN gateway to use, and cannot overlap with the existing subnet of the VPC.
+* `connect_subnet` - (Required, String, ForceNew) The Network ID of the VPC subnet used by the VPN gateway.

   Changing this parameter will create a new resource.